robric/wiki-contrail-controller/Ceilometer-support-in-release-2.2-of-Contrail-Cloud.md

 The Ceilometer architecture consists of:

-1. Polling agent which is designed to poll OpenStack services and build Meters.
+1. **Polling agent** which is designed to poll OpenStack services and build Meters.
-2. Notification agent which is designed to listen to notifications on message queue and convert them to Events and Samples.
+2. **Notification agent** which is designed to listen to notifications on message queue and convert them to Events and Samples.
-3. Collector which is designed to gather and record event and metering data created by notification and polling agents.
+3. **Collector** which is designed to gather and record event and metering data created by notification and polling agents.
-4. API server that provides a REST API to query and view data recorded by collector service.
+4. **API server** that provides a REST API to query and view data recorded by collector service.
-5. Alarming - Daemons to evaluate and notify based on defined alarming rules.
+5. **Alarming** - Daemons to evaluate and notify based on defined alarming rules.
-6. Database to store the metering data, notifications, and alarms.
-The supported databases are MongoDB, SQL-based databases compatible with SQLAlchemy, and HBase; however, Ceilometer developers recommend MongoDB due to its processing of concurrent read/writes.
-In addition, only the MongoDB backend has been thoroughly tested and deployed on a production scale.
+6. **Database** to store the metering data, notifications, and alarms.
+The supported databases are MongoDB, SQL-based databases compatible with SQLAlchemy, HBase.
+However, MongoDB is recommended and it is the backend that has been thoroughly tested and deployed on a production scale.

 For more information about Ceilometer architecture, please check the official [Ceilometer Architecture Docs](http://docs.openstack.org/developer/ceilometer/architecture.html)